bvanrijn/solarized.css/README.md

 ## Thanks to

-**_Mega super thanks to Ethan Schoonover for Solarized_**
+**_Mega super thanks to Ethan Schoonover for [Solarized](http://ethanschoonover.com/solarized)_**
-* The people on StackOverflow.
+* The people who answer questions on [StackOverflow](https://stackoverflow.com).
 All of you, thank you so much.
-* The Bootstrap folks, I use their font stack and line-height settings.
+* The [Bootstrap](https://getbootstrap.com) folks, I use their font stack and line-height settings.
+* [CSS-Tricks](https://css-tricks.com).
+I love their well-written articles and they provided [the base for the quote styling](https://css-tricks.com/snippets/css/simple-and-nice-blockquote-styling/)
-* And the tens of hundereds of thousands dubstep tracks I listen to, mainly Monstercat
+* And the tons of music tracks I listen to, mainly dubstep, on the [Monstercat podcast](https://www.monstercat.com/podcast)

 ## Made in